drshahizan/drshahizan/README.md

 ## 📚 Courses

-- **🆕 [Research Design and Analysis in Data Science](https://github.com/drshahizan/research-design)**: A course that delves into the methodologies and analytical techniques in data science research.
+- **[Research Design and Analysis in Data Science](https://github.com/drshahizan/research-design)**: A course that delves into the methodologies and analytical techniques in data science research.

 - **[Big Data Management](https://github.com/drshahizan/BDM)**: Focuses on the principles and practices of managing large and complex datasets.